There’s a lot of misinformation out there. We help you find the truth.

-Even if you do have a credit card with an annual fee, your credit card company might waive it if you ask.
-Call up your provider when you see the charge on your monthly credit card statement and ask them to remove the fee.
+Even if your credit card does have an annual fee, your credit card company might waive it if you ask.
+Call your provider when you see the charge on your monthly credit card statement and ask them to remove the fee.
 Some providers want to make sure you’re happy and won’t switch to another card, so customer support could waive this fee if you ask or threaten to cancel.
 Not every company will do this, but it could be worth a shot.

 Myth #2: It’s never a good idea to get a secured or store card.

 Secured and store cards get a bad rap because they’re different from “standard” — or unsecured — credit cards.